tak-bro/aicommit2/README.md

 aicommit2 hook install
 ```

+The hook location is resolved by Git itself, so linked worktrees (`git worktree add`) and a custom `core.hooksPath` are supported.

 #### Manual Installation

 If you prefer to set up the hook manually, create or edit the `.git/hooks/prepare-commit-msg` file: